White sand and turquoise ocean at North Bay Beach

 Discover Salt Cay!

 Salt Cay is truly an example of an island time forgot.
 There’s simply none of the tourism development, all-inclusive resorts, luxury hotels, spas, or golf courses that define so many of the other Caribbean destinations.
-Three small restaurants, specializing in fresh seafood, complete the island’s dining scene.
+A handful of small restaurants, specializing in fresh seafood, complete the island’s dining scene.

-Day-to-day life is quiet, there are no paved roads and very few cars.
-From landing at the tiny and quaint airport (a perfect reflection of the island) to the stuccoed limestone block colonial buildings in Balfour Town, the entire Salt Cay experience is unique.
+Day-to-day life is quiet.
+There are no paved roads and very few cars.
+From landing at the tiny and quaint Salt Cay Airport (SLX) (a perfect reflection of the island) to the stuccoed limestone block colonial buildings in Balfour Town, the entire Salt Cay experience is unique.
 Tranquility is an attraction in itself on Salt Cay, which is difficult to find elsewhere.
+See Activities and Attractions for ideas of things to do.

 Salt Cay is the perfect vacation destination for those who love to get out and explore.